Get to know the warning signs

 This can include clinical care, psychological therapy, and support services in the community.
 Your own informal network of family, friends, or other people you know who can be supportive, is very important too.

-Having good clinical care means receiving the best treatment you can get for your mental illness.
+Having good support means receiving the best treatment you can get for your mental health issue.
 This includes a doctor and other mental health workers who help you manage your symptoms, who listen and respond to your concerns, and are supportive and respectful.

 Talking to a psychiatrist, GP, psychologist or other suitably qualified person about suicidal feelings can help you work out new ways of managing them.

-For further information on the different kind of psychological treatments available, please see ‘Psychological treatments’ in the Treatments for mental illness guide.
+For further information on the different kind of clinical treatments available, please see ‘Clinical care’ in the Treatments for mental health issues guide.

 Getting help is not just about treating symptoms.
-Mental illness can sometimes affect the way people are able to get on with their everyday lives too.
-Community support services work to minimise the effect of this psychiatric disability – helping people live as full a life as possible in the community.
+Mental health issues can sometimes affect the way people are able to get on with their everyday lives too.
+Community support services such as the NDIS support people to engage with what is meaningful.

 Financial and employment support

 Minimising stress can play an important part in helping you avoid or overcome suicidal thoughts.